Jack Fisher

-John Howard "Fat Jack" Fisher (born March 4, 1939) is an American retired professional baseball player.
+John Howard "Fat Jack" Fisher (born March 4, 1939) is an American former professional baseball player.
 He played in Major League Baseball as a right-handed pitcher from through for the Baltimore Orioles, San Francisco Giants, New York Mets, Chicago White Sox and the Cincinnati Reds.
 Fisher was a member of the 1960s Baltimore Orioles Kiddie Korps.

 Baseball career

 Fisher was born in Frostburg, Maryland.
 He attended high school at Richmond Academy in Augusta, Georgia, graduating in 1957.
 He then enrolled in the University of Georgia.
 He was used primarily as a starting pitcher during his 11-year MLB career.
 He is known for giving up a few historic home runs.
 One was Ted Williams's 521st in his final major league at bat (September 28, 1960).
 Another was Roger Maris's 60th home run of the 1961 season (September 26, 1961).
 Also, he gave up the first home run in Shea Stadium history, to Willie Stargell (April 17, 1964).

 Fisher made his major league debut in relief on April 14, 1959 against the New York Yankees at Memorial Stadium.
 He pitched three innings in the 13–3 loss, giving up seven hits, two walks, four runs (two earned), and striking out five.
 His first strikeout victim was All-Star catcher Elston Howard, the second batter he faced.

 Fisher's best season was 1960, when he had his only winning record (12–11) and was tied for fourth in the American League with three shutouts.
 From August 24 to September 14 he pitched 29.2 consecutive scoreless innings and ended the year with a 3.41 earned run average, one of his lowest.

 He was traded along with Billy Hoeft and Jimmie Coker from the Orioles to the Giants for Stu Miller, John Orsino and Mike McCormick on December 15, 1962.